georgiotunson/ssql/README.md

 # Simplesql (ssql)

 ----
-Simplesql (ssql) is an open source command line utility which is a Mysql CLI that provides a command-line interface for managing your mysql databases.
+Simplesql (ssql) is an open source command line utility which is a MySQL CLI that provides a command-line interface for managing your mysql databases.
 It manages host credentials and option files for your database servers allowing you to execute database statements/queries from the command line without wrapping your queries in a connection request to your databases host.